onehalfatsquared/C-P-fold/README.md

 Optimization and sampling algorithms to maximize equilibrium probability and transition rate of a given state.

 Genetic algorithms for multi-objective optimization of equilibrium probability and rates.

+Sampling methods for evaluating Pareto fronts.

+All of the above for lattice polymers.